shapespark/api/README.md

     {
       "username": "alice",
       "email": "alice@example.org",
+      "password": "some password"
       "onlyValidate": false
     }

 Username can contain lower case letters and digits that can be separated by `_` or `-`.

+Password is optional - if password is not given logging in to the user account interface at `https://cloud.shapespark.com/` is disabled for the user.

 The result of the request is a JSON object: